 And for my favorite, live music:

 - The Nashua Public Library has a Bach Lunch Concert Series on Wednesdays at noon, & the Summer Concert on the Plaza Series on Thursday evenings (click here for calendar).
 Neither focuses exclusively on world music, even though they have plenty of it.
 Here I was just introduced to the fascinating & beautiful music of 35th Parallel (Mac Ritchey & Gabe Halberg), described by the Nashua Public Library website as: "Take a musical journey through the Middle East, North India, North Africa, and the Mediterranean.
 Gabe Halberg and Mac Ritchey play instruments ranging from the Middle Eastern oud to the Indian tabla, from tar and jaw harp to bouzouki and didgeridoo."
 I’d add that they play both original compositions as well as traditional songs, with a strong emphasis on hand percussion.
 Quite a treat.
-You can purchase their Green Vine or Crossing Painted Islands albums (CDs here, mp3 downloads here).
-Make sure you visit their informative website too, at 35th Parallel.
+You can purchase their Green Vine or Crossing Painted Islands albums (CDs here

 - Lowell Folk Festival: Free, huge, full of ethnic music, food & fun!
 Do I need to say anything else? ;-) This festival just passed, so mark your calendars for the last full weekend in July of 2009 for the next installment.
 This year highlights included the Dance Pavillion (highlighting Puerto Plata, 85 years young! & his latin music group), with its various dance music acts, Balla Kouyaté (virtuoso player of an ancient instrument called the balafon, the West African ancestor of the marimba, the xylophone, the vibes, and a host of related instruments), Helder Moutinho (Portuguese fado male singer - a rarity for fado, since most are females), Pilon Batuku (Cape Verdean funana), & many more.